Algorithms

 - A tool to add timestamps to a sequence database

-- A tool to fix a transaction database having some problems (with or without utility/time information)
+- A tool to fix a transaction database having problems (with or without utility/time information)

 - A tool for removing utility information from a database having utility information

-- A tool to resize a database in SPMF format (a text file) using a percentage of lines of data from an original database.
+- A tool to resize a database in SPMF format using a percentage of lines

 - A tool for calculating statistics about a transaction database